Brochures Brochures

 Through Japan's Ryukyu Islands

-Fukuoka to Keelung16 nightsAll InclusiveFrom $13,600.00* PP
+Fukuoka to Keelung16 nightsAll InclusiveFrom $14,990.00* PP

-Set sail from Fukuoka and begin your journey in Nagasaki to learn of the region’s wartime history, study internationally influenced architecture and explore traditional shrines and temples.
-Venture deep into the remote Okinawan Islands to encounter lifestyles of those who make their living by the sea, including at the fishing village of the Suwanosejima.
-Learn of ancient mythical legends tied to Okinoerabujima and discover the pristine marine ecosystems of the Kerama Islands.
-Walk amongst towering cedars in the ancient woodland of Yakujima, kayak through the undeveloped forested scenery of Iriomote Island and look on in awe of the strombolian eruption of passing volcanic landscapes.
+Discover Japan’s Ryukyu Islands on a journey rich in nature, culture, and the communities of these unexplored outposts.
+Set sail from Fukuoka and begin your journey in Nagasaki to learn about the region’s wartime history, study internationally influenced architecture and explore the traditional Yakushima Island.
+Venture deep into the remote Okinawan Islands to encounter the lifestyles of those who make their living by the sea.
+Learn about ancient mythical legends tied to Okinoerabujima and discover the pristine marine ecosystems of the Kerama Islands.

 • Be among the few overseas tourists to set foot on the remote Ryukyu Islands and learn about the culture and tradition of these coastal communities